 Participants will receive credit for the microcredential only for this activity.

-Once you complete the final reflection activity for the microcredential, you will be notified by the eCampus Faculty Development team.
-You will then receive an email with a microcredential certificate of completion as an attachment.
-Your achievement of the microcredential will then be announced in an upcoming eCampus Update Newsletter.
+Once you complete the final activity for a microcredential, you will be notified by the eCampus Faculty Development team.
+You will then receive a badge recognizing that you completed the certificate which you can save to your computer and upload to LinkedIn.
+Your achievement of the microcredential will be announced in an upcoming eCampus Update Newsletter.
 Prior to announcing it in the newsletter, you will be offered the opportunity to opt-out of the announcement.

-In addition to your achievement being recognized with a microcredential certificate and the announcement in the eCampus Update newsletter, your completion of courses and activities will also be reported to Faculty 180, where appropriate, a tool at Boise State for faculty to collect, organize, and display their research, teaching and service data for the purposes of annual reviews, promotion and tenure.
+In addition to your achievement being recognized with a badge and the announcement in the eCampus Update newsletter, your completion of the seminar and elective activities will also be reported to Faculty 180, where appropriate, a tool at Boise State for faculty to collect, organize, and display their research, teaching and service data for the purposes of annual reviews, promotion and tenure.

-Once you complete the Teaching Writing Intensive Online Courses Microcredential, consider taking part in other certificates and microcredentials offered by eCampus.
+Once you complete the Teaching Writing Intensive Courses Microcredential, you are encouraged to pursue other microcredentials and certificates.